Coherent confluence modulo relations and double groupoids: Introduction

-\subsubsection{Coherent completion modulo}
+\subsection{Coherent completion modulo}

-In Section~\ref{S:CoherentCompletionModulo}, we present several ways to extend a presentation of an $(n-1)$-category by a polygraph modulo into a double coherent presentation of this category.
-Starting with an $n$-polygraph modulo, we show how to construct a double coherent presentation of the $(n-1)$-category presented by this polygraph.
-Theorem~\ref{T:CoherentAcyclicity} gives conditions for an $n$-polygraph modulo $(R,E,S)$ to extend a square extension $\Gamma$ on the vertical and horizontal $(n,n-1)$-categories $\tck{E}$ and $\tck{S}$ into an acyclic extension.
+Section~\ref{S:CoherentCompletionModulo} presents several ways to extend a presentation of an $(n-1)$-category by a polygraph modulo into a double coherent presentation of this category.
+As stated above, a convergent $n$-polygraph~$E$ extends to a globular coherent presentation of the $(n-1)$-category it presents by adjunction of a chosen family of generating confluences of $E$.
+We define a family of \emph{generating confluences} of an $n$-polygraph modulo $\Pr=(R,E,S)$ as a square extension of $\Pr$ made of square $(n+1)$-cells of the form